Content Distribution

 -Guest blog posts

 3. Paid.
-When you pay to distribute your content; for example, pay-per-click (PPC) advertising.
+This includes content you pay to distribute—for example, pay-per-click (PPC) advertising.

 Examples: